belle2/basf2/skim/doc/05-smartbkg.rst

 The Smart Background project aims to reduce the production time and resources required for directly skimmed background MC campaigns.
-To this end, a transformer based neural network is used to predict the probability that an event will pass a given skim directly after event generation before the costly simulation and reconstruction steps (see :numref:`smartbkg_workflow`).
-To ensure unbiased distributions after filtering, importance sampling is employed, using the neural network output as a probability to sample an event and, if it is kept, weighting it with the inverse neural network output.
+To this end, a transformer based neural network is used to predict the probability that an event will pass a given skim directly after event generation before the costly simulation and reconstruction steps (see :numref:`smartbkg_workflow`) so that these can be skipped for events that will be filtered out by the skim anyway.
+To ensure unbiased distributions after neural network filtering, importance sampling is employed, using the neural network output as a probability to sample an event and, if it is kept, weighting it with the inverse neural network output.

 .. _smartbkg_workflow: